Frank Lloyd Wright: Influences and collaborations

-Wright strongly believed in individualism and did not affiliate with the American Institute of Architects during his career, going so far as to call the organization "a harbor of refuge for the incompetent," and "a form of refined gangsterism".
+Wright, an individualist, did not affiliate with the American Institute of Architects during his career; he called the organization "a harbor of refuge for the incompetent" and "a form of refined gangsterism".
 When an associate referred to him as "an old amateur" Wright confirmed, "I am the oldest."
 Wright rarely credited any influences on his designs, but most architects, historians and scholars agree he had five major influences: